Are debit cards safe? What about when compared to using cash or a credit card?

-It is 2020, after all, and online shopping isn't going anywhere.
+After 2020, online shopping isn't going anywhere.
 In fact, as of this year, there are roughly 7.8 billion people in the world.
-And just over a quarter (26.28%) of them are online shoppers according to Oberlo.
+And just over a quarter (27.6%) of them are online shoppers according to Oberlo.

 For most online transactions, there is little difference between using a debit card and a credit card.
 When you’re making a purchase from a well-known, major online retailer, and you’re confident that it will accept your returns if you aren’t satisfied, the additional protections offered by credit cards might not matter much.